StackStorm-Exchange/stackstorm-napalm/README.md

 ## Configuration

 1. Edit config.schema.yaml and look at the options.
-This is where you'll need to tell StackStorm about the network devices you wish to monitor with the various sensors.
+This is where you'll need to tell StackStorm about the network devices you wish use.

 ## Notes